SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/07_sprite_vertex_effect/index.md

     [!code-hlsl[](./snippets/snippet-7-10.hlsl)]

     > [!WARNING]
-    > Shaders are written progressively, kind of like how JavaScript is.
-Constructs and parameters **MUST** appear or be defined **BEFORE** they are used, so if you add the above function BEFORE the struct for the `VertexShaderOutput`, the struct will not be recognized.
+    > Constructs and parameters **MUST** appear or be defined **BEFORE** they are used, so if you add the above function BEFORE the struct for the `VertexShaderOutput`, the struct will not be recognized.
     >
     > So be sure to place the function AFTER the struct and it work as intended.